friedger/info_tokens/docs/threefold_app.md

 ## Receive tokens

-In order to acquire ThreeFold tokens who have basically two options:
+In order to acquire ThreeFold tokens you have basically two options:
-- Buy them on a public crypto currency exchange, such as BTC-Alpha, as documented here below in [Buying ThreeFold tokens using BTC-Alpha](#btc-alpha)
+- Buy them on a public crypto currency exchange, such as BTC-Alpha, as documented here below in [Buying ThreeFold tokens using BTC-Alpha](#btc-alpha), and then transfer them from your online TFT wallet at BTC-Alpha to your offline ThreeFold app TFT wallet
-- Or receive ThreeFold tokens from someone who sends them to you from their online or offline wallet, such as the ThreeFold app, as documented here below in [Send tokens](#send)
+- Or receive ThreeFold tokens from someone who sends them to you from their online or offline TFT wallet, as documented here below in [Send tokens](#send)

-For both options you need your wallet address, which you can lookup in the ThreeFold app by navigating to your wallet from the navigation menu, en then clicking the **Receive** button:
+For both cases you need your offline TFT wallet address, which you can lookup in the ThreeFold app by navigating to your wallet from the navigation menu, and then clicking the **Receive** button:

 ![Receive](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-receive-300.jpg "Receive")

-Here you see the wallet address in two formats:
+Here you see the TFT wallet address in two formats:
 - As a QR code, which can be scanned from the wallet app of the sender, as documented here below in [Send tokens](#send)
 - Or in full text format, which can be copied by clicking it, and then past the address into a chat or email message.

 <a id='send'><a>

 ## Send tokens

 Also sending ThreeFold tokens is simple.
-First navigate to your wallet from ThreeFold app navigation menu, and then click the  the **Send** button:
+First navigate to your wallet from the ThreeFold app navigation menu, and then click the **Send** button:

 ![Send](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-send-300.jpg "Send")

-In order to specify address of the receiving party you have two options:
+In order to specify TFT wallet address of the receiving party you have two options:
 - Either scan the QR code from the sender
-- Or copy enter (copy/paster) the full text address
+- Or enter (copy/paste) the full text address

 Next to the recipient address, enter the amount to send, and you're ready to go.